openwebos/core-apps/README.md

 ## Installation Steps

 1. Get the core-apps zip file.
-2. Get the installation directory path specified in the LunaSysMgr configuration file and install the un-zipped core-apps in that location.
+2. Get the installation directory path specified in the openwebos/luna-sysmgr configuration file and install the un-zipped core-apps files in that location.
-3. Install the Enyo 1.0 framework.
+3. Install the Enyo 1.0 framework in a known location.
-4. Make sure that the application's main index.html is pointing to the correct location.
-If necessary, modify the index.html file.
+4. Make sure that the application's main index.html is pointing to the directory where you installed the Enyo 1.0 framework.
+If necessary, modify the application's index.html file.
 5. Start SysMgr
 6. Launch core-apps